jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 - Low opinion high configuration library.
 - Callbacks available for show, hide, tap, and action.
-- Comes with default icons, can change by modifying CSS.ß
+- Comes with default icons, can change by modifying CSS.
+- **Note**: On mobile there's currently no simple way to stop the timeout, accomplished by hover on desktop.

 ## Bootstrap